mtulio/provider-certification-tool/docs/user-installation-review.md

 - Generate the overall report aggregated by the hour:

-> TODO: also improve the tool `insights-ocp-etcd-logs` to report by hour - maybe using flags
+> TODO: also improve the tool `insights-ocp-etcd-logs` to report by the hour - maybe using flags

 ```bash
 FILTER_MSG="apply request took too long"